‘RHOA’ Kandi Burruss Claims Porsha Williams Offered Oral Sex And Kissed Her

 A post shared by Kandi Burruss (@kandi) on

 “She was in front of me, he was behind me.
-She kissed me — there was tongue.”

-“And then she told me she wanted to eat my p***y until I came.”
+She kissed me — there was tongue.
+And then she told me she wanted to eat my p***y until I came.”

 The reality star said that a woman who had never been with another woman before would not say something like that.